Ullas25/Computational-Neuroscience-Notes/README.md

 File discrition:
 * Certificate of completion.pdf: My certification of completion of Computational Neuroscience course
-* Computational_Neuroscience_Notes: It is my scanned notes of Computational Neuroscience course
+* Computational_Neuroscience_Notes.pdf: It is my scanned notes of Computational Neuroscience course